 When a dyed-in-the-wool fan of one team encounters an opposing team's supporters, love for their own overcomes common sense and produces emotions of extreme intensity.
-It's part of what makes this game so amazing, and it keeps us coming back year after year.
+It's part of what makes this game so amazing, and keeps us coming back year after year.

 I am the kind of fan that would literally rather die than wave the flag of another team.
 I love the Dolphins more than a person should love anything—to the point where I must admit my own personal happiness is inescapably fused to, and wholly dependent upon, the team's success.

 I do, however, realize that without the teams that threaten to take away my happiness by defeating the Fins on the field of battle, there would be no Miami Dolphins; there would be no love.